• Home

 The Lang House is a great little B&B that will feel so welcoming and homey.
 The location is also amazing because it’s walkable to both the lakefront park and Church Street Marketplace for shops and dining.
 A wonderful breakfast is also included with each stay, and they also sell beer and wine on-site for a pre-dinner drink.

-Click here to book your stay at the Lang House in Burlington!
+🍁 Click here to check out the Lang House in Burlington

 If you’d like to wake up to views of Lake Champlain each morning, one of the best places to stay in Vermont in the fall is the Hilton at Lake Champlain (just be sure to specifically book a lake view room!).
 Rooms will be pretty standard since it’s a chain hotel, but the hotel is very clean comfortable and modern, and the views of the lake can’t be beat.

-Click here to book your stay at the Hilton At Lake Champlain In Burlington!
+🍁 Click here to check out the Hilton At Lake Champlain In Burlington

 For an affordable option on your fall foliage vacation, the Hollywood-themed Starlight Inn is a great choice.
 It’s no secret that Vermont in the fall season can be pricey, but for a simple, clean and comfortable room that’s only a 15-minute drive to Burlington’s lakefront and city center, and very affordable, this is definitely one to consider.

-Click here to book your stay at the Starlight Inn in Burlington!
+🍁 Click here to check out the Starlight Inn in Burlington

 5. Shelburne

-Shelburne is very close to Burlington, making it an easy excursion from Burlington if you’re looking to experience city life with a little bit of small town charm mixed in.
-But I wanted to mention Shelburne separately because it can easily stand alone as one of the best places to stay in Vermont in the fall.
+Shelburne is very close to Burlington, making it an easy excursion if you’re looking to experience city life with a little bit of small town charm mixed in.
+But I wanted to mention Shelburne separately because it can easily stand alone as one of the best places to stay in Vermont in the fall for a cozy getaway.
 As an alternative, you could stay in Shelburne, and take a trip to Burlington for a day.
 They’re only about 20 minutes from one another.

-Shelburne is another smaller town, but has a lot to offer including some cute shops and restaurants, an amazing farmstead to explore (more on that below), apple orchards and plenty of foliage to go around.
+Shelburne is another smaller town, but has a lot to offer including some cute shops and restaurants, an amazing farmstead to explore (more on that below), rural scenery, apple orchards, and plenty of foliage to go around.

 Best Things To Do In Shelburne, VT In The Fall

-- See what you can find at Shelburne Country Store.
+→ See what you can find at charming Shelburne Country Store.

 Best Places To Stay In Shelburne, VT In The Fall